njaneambrose/rangejs/README.md

 # rangelib

-Use this package to generate numerical ranges
+Use this package to generate numerical ranges and now split arrays with the two quick methods into n items per sub-array or n sub-arrays

 ## Installation